shopsys/monorepo-tools/packages/coding-standards/README.md

 This project bundles tools along with predefined rulesets for automated checks of Shopsys Coding Standards that we use in many Shopsys projects.
 The repository also contains [few custom rules](#custom-rules).

-This repository is maintained by [shopsys/shopsys] monorepo, information about changes are in [monorepo CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md).
+This repository is maintained by [shopsys/shopsys] monorepo, information about changes is in [monorepo CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md).

 Provided tools: